Seven facts about financial service regulations in Thailand

 — Bangkok Lawyer (@bangkoklawyer) January 25, 2020

 Financial services by brokering, dealing, investment advisory and private fund management

 #3.
 Seven licenses: Depending on the case, seven different licenses cover the undertaking of the securities business.
-These are securities business license type A, B, C and D, the business license to undertake advisory services, securities borrowing and lending, as well as to undertake venture capital management.
+These are securities business license types A, B, C and D, the business license to undertake advisory services, securities borrowing, and lending, as well as to undertake venture capital management.

 #4.
 Bitcoin & Co.: Cryptocurrency and digital asset transactions are of increasing importance in the FinTech sector.
-An comprehensivr overview to this sector provides the article “Baht, Blockchain & Bitcoin“.
+A comprehensive overview of this sector provides the article “Baht, Blockchain & Bitcoin“.
 Tax considerations are described in “Seven statements on crypto taxation in Thailand“.